March 6, 2026 - TRA Newswire -

 During the meeting, the SRC members heard again how the Amtrak Mardi Gras service between New Orleans and Mobile has shattered ridership records in the first six months of service and has been a boon to the economy in Mobile and other Gulf Coast served cities.
 Amtrak originally projected ridership of 60,000 in its first complete year.
 As of January 31, nearly 70,500 passengers have traveled on the Gulf Coast line.

-Several companies commented during the meeting how their business has increased because of the train service.
-One Mobile tour operator indicated his business has doubled.
-The SCR heard that hotel, restaurant and other business opportunities have increased, thanks to the new two daily round trips.
+Several comments were made during the meeting explaining how business has increased because of the train service.
+Eric Finley, who is a local historian and offers tours on the Dora Franklin Finley African-American Heritage trail, said that interest has doubled from 300 to 600 visitors a month and word-of-mouth is building business.
+The SCR heard that hotel, restaurant and other small business opportunities have increased, thanks to the new two daily round trips.

 The commission has a second Corridor Identification and Development grant to develop passenger rail service between Baton Rouge and New Orleans to help alleviate traffic in the busy I-10 Louisiana corridor.